coverclock/com-diag-hazer/README.md

 However, receivers that implement the GSA System ID field introduced in NMEA 4.10 may reuse satellite identifiers (e.g. I see GPS and Galileo both using identifier 9 on the U-Blox 9 receiver).
+Despite NMEA and vendor documentation to the contrary, I do not find the satellite identifer convention reliable and only use it as a last resort.

 # Devices